Toggle menu

 File References

 File references are records of files held in the secure file store, managed by the File Store worker.
-As described in Handling File Uploads, file references allow you to retrieve files, and when all references to a file have been deleted, the file itself is deleted.
+As described in Handling File Uploads, file references allow you to retrieve files, and as long as references to a file exist, a file cannot be deleted.

 Keeping File References

-By default, when a process instance starts, the files uploaded will be available to your workflow process for as long as your process instance exists.
-You'll be able to use either of the methods described below to work with files in tasks and activities.
+By default, when a process instance starts, any files uploaded with the form that started it will be available to your workflow process for as long as your process instance is active.
+You'll be able to use either of the methods described below to work with files in tasks and activities during your process.

 A list of all of the uploaded files is held in the _fileReferences process variable (see below).